handav/itp_fall_2018/index.md

   * 10% for each of 3 main assignments.
   * 30% for participation in class, including blog posts and commenting on others' work.

-Code for each class as well as homework assignments and readings will be found at [https://github.com/handav/itp_fall_2018](https://github.com/handav/itp_fall_2018).
+Code for each class as well as homework assignments and readings will be found at [https://github.com/handav/itp_fall_2018/tree/master/classes](https://github.com/handav/itp_fall_2018/tree/master/classes).

+Assignments can be submitted at [https://github.com/handav/itp_fall_2018/wiki](https://github.com/handav/itp_fall_2018/wiki).

-Office hours are 4:30-6 on Thursdays in person, and occasional Monday hours online.
+Office hours are late Thursdays afternoon in person, and occasional Monday hours online.
 You may also request other hours.
 Sign up: [Office Hours](https://calendar.google.com/calendar/selfsched?sstoken=UUZoQjJnV3BlVEZsfGRlZmF1bHR8NzczMmJkYWNkYTEyOWFjZDRlZDJmODZjMmI0NDNjNjI).

 ### Syllabus (subject to change)